-Chemistry may be claimed as a minor by completing 3 additional 300- or 400level chemistry courses.
+Chemistry may be claimed as a minor by completing 3 additional 300- or 400-level chemistry courses.
 To complete a biology minor, students must choose a 3-hour BY elective (300- or 400-level) in addition to minor requirements (p.
-170).
+174).

 Preparation for pharmacy school demands much specific high school preparation.
 Ideally, students should have a good understanding of basic physical sciences, a highly developed ability in mathematics, and competence to read rapidly and with comprehension.
+The minimum adequate preparation includes 2 units of algebra and 1 unit each of plane geometry, advanced mathematics (trigonometry and analytical geometry or precalculus), chemistry, and physics.